 Please note that all financial support for expenses such as travel and lodging described in the above programs will be in accordance with the NWMO's expense guidelines or the approved policies of the community as outlined in the NWMO Participant Expense Guidelines that will be provided by the NWMO.
 The 12-month period referred to in the Program Description commences on the date of the signing of an agreement.
-As the NWMO and Métis communities together with their regional organization proceed through the APM site selection process, funding will be assessed on an annual basis for approved activities.

-III.
+IV.
 Submission of Proposals

-Métis communities together with their regional organizations in the vicinity of communities involved in APM Step 3, Phase 2 are invited to submit a proposal to receive funding for all or some of the above programs.
+First Nation communities and regional organizations in the vicinity of communities involved in APM Step 3, Phase 2 are invited to submit a proposal to receive funding for all or some of the above programs.